-1988 Jeep XJ "Baby Wagoneer", our trusty-rusty-workhorse for around 18 years.
+1988 Jeep XJ "Baby Wagoneer".
+Our trusty-rusty-workhorse for around 18 years.
 Wonderful for American Roadtrip style cruising.
 Liked to eat mud like dogs like to swim.
 It got us places in all weather and towed nicely.
 Very reliable and strong, but the rust and electronic gremlins got too numerous.

 1968 Morris 1800 Mk 1 Rally replica.
 Dreams of racing the Nullabor.